Cryptomining Malware

 – Antivirus Software: Modern antivirus programs can detect crypto-mining malware based on signature and behavior analysis.
 Regular updates ensure that the software can identify the latest threats.

-– System Monitoring Tools: Utilizing system resource monitoring tools can help users keep an eye on CPU and GPU usage, enabling them to spot unusual spikes indicative of mining activity.
+– System Monitoring Tools: Utilizing system resource monitoring tools can help users monitor CPU and GPU usage, enabling them to spot unusual spikes indicative of mining activity.

 – Browser Extensions: Certain extensions can block cryptojacking scripts on websites, preventing the malicious use of computing resources while browsing.